More About CHEF_MEG

 This almond shortbread recipe replaces my mom's buttery shortbread.
 My new and improved version has less than half the calories and fat.

 This is the best kind of healthy recipe makeover: the kind no one will notice.
-Believe me when I say this dish is one of the best meals I've ever eaten.
+Believe us when we say this dish is one of the best meals we've ever eaten.

 Did you know that watermelon rind was edible?
 It is--we use a vegetable peeler to remove the outer layer first, then we pickle it!